nefelitav/software-metrics/series-1/README.md

+- add comments
+- add tests, results, scalability
-- describing relevant design decisions,
+- describe relevant design decisions,
-- tests,results,
-- and what you did to address threats to validity,
-- alternatives,
 - accuracy, improvements
-- scalable, analysis of algorithmic complexity/ empirical analysis
-- well-structured, automated tests
-- comments
+- well-structured
-- find another metric in the literature and argue why and how it would improve the results
+- find another metric in the literature and argue why and how it would improve the results, implement it
 - script to run
 - print everything